Updated 08 Nov 2020, 1700h

-5. How can I still participate in worship and church life?
+9. I can't attend the service, how can I participate in worship and church life?

-All our services will be available online!
+All our services will still be available online.
 You can subscribe to our YouTube channel and join us from home.

 Also, sign up for our Grace Enews to stay up-to-date with church life.
 All GBC worshippers and members are encouraged to sign up to the Enews so we can keep you updated with the latest information in this crisis.